 Final Approach Fix (FAF) – the beginning of the final approach and the point where final descent may begin.

-Flap Extended Speed – the highest speed permissible with wing flaps in an extended position.
+Flap Extended Speed – the term for the highest speed permissible with wing flaps in an extended position.

 Load Factor – the ratio of a specified load to the total weight of the aircraft.